 The same technique can be used to Active and Read-only rules.

-Assume we have the form below and we want "Number Question 2" to be valid only when it is at least 42 times larger than "Number Question 1".
+Assume you have the form below and you want "Number Question 2" to be valid only when it is at least 42 times larger than "Number Question 1".

 Step 1 - Add calculation question for validation